aitoroses/floxide/docs/examples/basic-workflow.md

 # Basic Workflow Example

-This example demonstrates how to create a simple workflow using the Flowrs framework, showcasing proper node lifecycle management and error handling.
+This example demonstrates how to create a simple workflow using the Floxide framework, showcasing proper node lifecycle management and error handling.

 ## Overview